 Committee is comprised of 13 members from different business units and departments that meet every two months.
-Its role is to identify and assess the Group's material sustainability challenges in terms of impacts, risks and opportunities, and to communicate these to the Group's Executive Management.
+Its role is to identify and assess the Group's material sustainability challenges in terms of impacts, risks and opportunities, and to communicate these to the Group's Executive the subject of European taxonomy aimed at promoting sustainable investments and is involved in several governance bodies.

+Management.
 It is also responsible for putting forward CSR policies, action plans, objectives and environmental, social and governance (ESG) indicators to the Group's Executive Management and Executive Committee for approval, while ensuring that they are deployed throughout the Group's value chain.